-Taking out a health care insurance policy is smart for your health’s sake, but it’s also smart for your pocketbook.
 Here’s the good news about health insurance for young adults: there’s affordable insurance out there, and lots of options.
 The bad news?
-You may have to do some due diligence to make sure you’re getting the best bang for your buck.
+You may have to do some research to get the best bang for your buck.

-This guide will help you to understand key health insurance concepts, to make informed decisions should you travel abroad, become pregnant or graduate college.
+This guide will help you understand key health insurance concepts and make informed decisions should you travel abroad, become pregnant or graduate college.
 It will also help you decide whether, as an adult under 26, you should stay on your parents’ plan or take out your own.

 Five Myths Young Adults Have About Health Insurance

-Well, yes, technically that’s true.
-But let’s do a little cost-benefit analysis.
-Without health insurance, if you suffer an accident or are diagnosed with a serious illness, you could face financial catastrophe for years to come.
+Technically that’s true, but let’s do a little cost-benefit analysis.
+Without health insurance, if you’re injured or diagnosed with a serious illness, you could face financial catastrophe for years to come.
 With coverage, you’ll have insurance to help pay the cost of your medical services as well as free preventive care.

-The percentage represents 2.5 percent of your household income (above the yearly thresholds).
+The fee is 2.5 percent of your household income (above the yearly thresholds).

-If you DID have coverage for part of the year, the fee is half of the annual amount for each month you (or your tax dependents) don’t have coverage.
+If you DID have coverage for part of the year, the fee is 1/12 the annual amount for each month you (or your tax dependents) don’t have coverage.

 If you’re uncovered for only one or two months, there’s no fee at all due to the short gap exemption.
 Any month in which you have coverage at least one day is considered a month in which you are covered.

-The Marketplace may offer a decent health insurance plan for less money than you would pay for not having health insurance.
+The Marketplace may offer a decent health insurance plan for about what you would pay in penalties for not having insurance, so it’s worth researching what you can get.

 Everyone is required to have insurance, with a few exceptions.
 Exemptions may be available to you based on income, hardship, some life events, existing health coverage, financial status or membership in some groups.
-Most notably, if you have Minimal Essential Coverage, you don’t have to pay the tax penalty.How to determine if you have Minimal Essential Coverage:
+Most notably, if you have Minimum Essential Coverage, you don’t have to pay the tax penalty.How to determine if you have Minimum Essential Coverage:

-You have Minimal Essential Coverage if you are covered by . . .
+You have Minimum Essential Coverage if you are covered by . . .

 Your parent’s plan